 The Shining (1980, UK/US), 144 minutes, D: Stanley Kubrick

 Creative director Stanley Kubrick's intense, epic, gothic, haunted house horror film masterpiece.
-It follows the disintegrating Torrance family -- aspiring writer Jack, his wife Wendy, and son Danny (Jack Nicholson, Shelley Duvall, Danny Lloyd) who become affected by a "psychic photograph" of a bloody series of historic murders committed in an imposing Rocky Mountain hotel, the Overlook.
-The film has beautiful, stylish work that distances itself from the blood-letting and gore of most modern films in the horror genre.
-The film's source material from science-fiction/horror author Stephen King's 1977 best-selling novel (his third novel under his own name) by the same name bears little resemblance to Kubrick's creation.
-The film's title refers to the extra-sensory, paranormal psychic abilities possessed by the Overlook's head cook Halloran (Scatman Crothers) and Danny.
+It followed the disintegrating Torrance family -- aspiring writer Jack Torrance (Jack Nicholson), his wife Wendy (Shelley Duvall), and son Danny (Danny Lloyd) who became affected by a "psychic photograph" of a bloody series of historic murders committed in an imposing, remote Rocky Mountain hotel, the Overlook.
+The film had beautiful, stylish work that distanced itself from the blood-letting and gore of most modern films in the horror genre.
+The film's source material from science-fiction/horror author Stephen King's 1977 best-selling novel (his third novel under his own name) of the same name bore little resemblance to Kubrick's creation.
+The film's title referred to the extra-sensory, paranormal psychic abilities possessed by the Overlook's head cook Halloran (Scatman Crothers) and Danny.
 With American co-screenwriter Diane Johnson, Kubrick moved from the conventions of traditional horror film thrillers, displacing them with his own, much more subtle, rich, symbolic motifs.
-As in many of his films, director Kubrick explores the dimensions of the genre to create the ultimate horror film of a man going mad, Jack Torrance (Nicholson in an over-the-top performance) while serving as an off-season caretaker of an isolated, snowbound resort with his family.
+An unusual public dispute occurred when a dissatisfied King denounced Kubrick's adaptation, in part over the casting of Jack Nicholson in the lead role, the character's personality and motivations, the misogynistic depiction of Jack's wife Wendy, and the film's de-emphasis of some of the novel's prominent supernatural themes.
+In retaliation, producer/writer King remade the film as a 3-part ABC-TV mini-series in 1997 which was generally considered inferior to the original.
+As in many of his films, director Kubrick explored the dimensions of the genre to create the ultimate horror film of a man going mad, Jack Torrance (Nicholson in an over-the-top performance), while serving as an off-season caretaker of an isolated, snowbound resort with his family.
+With sleep deprivation and growing dementia, he eventually became truly insane and possessed by the hotel's haunted, misogynistic and murderous history.
+With a smiling, demonically-insane, shining face (and trademarked sneer and arching eyebrows), he began to homicidally stalk his own family members with an axe ("Heeeere's Johnny!"), now transformed into a cartoonish, rampaging aggressor.
+Unable to destroy his future posterity, he froze to death in a convoluted garden maze.
 Kubrick deliberately reduced the pace of the narrative and expanded the rather simple plot of a domestic tragedy to over two hours in length, created lush images within the ornate interior of the main set, added a disturbing synthesized soundtrack (selecting musical works from Bela Bartok, Gyorgy Ligeti, and Polish composer Krzysztof Penderecki), used a Steadicam in groundbreaking fashion, filmed most of the gothic horror in broad daylight or brightly-lit scenes, and built an unforgettable, mounting sensation of frustration, rage, terror, ghosts, and the paranormal.